 Make Homemade Insect Repellent for Aphids

-Edited by mahalia jovita b. bugasto, Anonymous, Graeme, Eng and 1 other
+Edited by mahalia jovita b. bugasto, Graeme, Eng, Lynn

 Sap sucking critters also known as "aphids" are one of the top creepy crawlies that can destroy gardens and even devastate crops.
 The most important thing when you are dealing with food is that you need to get rid of these critters in an organic way before they infect the rest of the crops, so that you will have a bountiful and healthy harvest.
 That is why you cannot use those chemical filled insect repellents out on the market.
 The best way to get rid of these pesky critters is to make your own homemade and chemical-free insect repellent for aphids.